 Sampson Collaborative Law has sponsored the following great organizations:

-Ayla’s Acres No-Kill Animal Rescue, Inc – Sampson Collaborative Law sponsored the 2018 and 2019 Loretta Swit fundraising events.
+Ayla’s Acres No-Kill Animal Rescue, Inc – Sampson Collaborative Law sponsored the 2018, 2019, and 2020 Loretta Swit fundraising gala events.

 Global Down Syndrome Foundation – Sampson Collaborative Law contributes to the Global Down Syndrome Foundation.